syyynth/hyperskill/README.md

-The number of projects and their difficulty may vary over time.
+The number of projects and their difficulty may change over time.
 This list is just a todo list.
 It's fetched and some projects may not be available to everyone (or just unavailable 😂).
 Don't cheat and don't copy solutions; it's useless, harmful and stupid. 🤦🏼‍♂️ The provided code doesn't follow any strict style guidelines and the style of the project solely depends on the mood of the author. 🙈